NMA 2023 Dates and Info

 We offer two courses: Computational Neuroscience and Deep Learning.

 The dynamical system module teaches you to build more biologically plausible models.
-Here, coverage of topics like linear systems and dynamic networks allow you to build models that are based on bottom-up knowledge of the system we are modeling.
+Here, coverage of topics like linear systems and dynamic networks allows you to build models that are based on bottom-up knowledge of the system we are modeling.

 The stochastic processes module teaches you methods on how to get better insight through your measurement tools and how the state being measured can change over time (Hidden Dynamics).
 Then, you learn how to control these dynamic systems through optimal control and reinforcement learning methods.